 A lot has happened since my last update so I’ll share just a bit.
 So far I have run a minimum of one mile every day since the 9th of April 2011.
 My current total mileage is 178.28 miles!
 Not bad for 3 1/2 months!
-In that time I have lost about 20 pounds, but more importantly my body shape has been changing a lot.
+In that time I have lost about 20 pounds, but more importantly, my body shape has been changing a lot.
 When I started I was in size 48 pants and 2 days ago I was able to get into a pair of 38’s something that has not happened in a LONG time!
 Just a healthy reminder that it is not ALL about weight loss, but more importantly how you look and feel and I look MUCH healthier and feel GREAT!
 I ran in my second obstacle race last weekend: The Warrior Dash (Race Report to follow) and am now weight lifting as part of my training plan.

-A lot of people have ask my why I keep my mileage so low… my first response is usually something like: “How many miles did YOU run this week?” or Most people do not consider 10-15 miles per week to be low mileage.
-The truth is for someone who has only been running for a bit over 3 months a 15+ mile week is a BIG week and at this stage of my running career we are putting in base miles.
-Basically I am building up the joints and muscles for harder training to come by taking it slow and easy right now.
+A lot of people have asked me why I keep my mileage so low… my first response is usually something like: “How many miles did you run this week?” or Most people do not consider 10-15 miles per week to be low mileage.
+The truth is for someone who has only been running for a bit over 3 months a 15+ mile week is a BIG week and at this stage of my running career, we are putting in base miles.
+Basically, I am building up the joints and muscles for harder training to come by taking it slow and easy right now.
 I have managed to stay healthy and injury free up to this point because I am VERY careful and listen to my body and what it is telling me.
 MY body takes this level of mileage fairly easily at this point, but I am staying here because I have added some weight training to my plan to help me in my obstacle racing, to build strength, and stay injury free.

 Here is my current plan: